cnagyei/cpp/gctu/assignments_100_02/README.md

 #### b.
 Explain the following terms

-1. Identifiers - Identifiers are names that represent unique objects or class of objects.
+1. __Identifiers:__ Identifiers are names that represent unique objects or class of objects.
 They are a type of string of alphanumeric characters that always begins with either an alphabetic or underscore character.

-2. Pseudocodes - A pseudocode is a notation, language-like solution resembling a simplified programming language, used in program design to create the outline or rough draft of a program.
+2. __Pseudocodes:__ A pseudocode is a notation, language-like solution resembling a simplified programming language, used in program design to create the outline or rough draft of a program.
 Pseudocodes summarize a program's flow, but excludes underlying details.
     - A pseudocode is not an actual programming language
     - A pseudocode cannot be compiled into an executable program
     - It uses short terms or simple English syntaxes to write code for programs before it is actuall converted into a specific programming language